davidsonz/Travel-Website/_subposts/LondonCouchmans.md

 We had a great day out visiting the <a target="_blank" href="https://www.vam.ac.uk/">V&A Museum</a>, the <a target="_blank" href="https://www.bl.uk/">British Library</a> and walking along <a target="_blank" href="https://southbanklondon.com/index">South Bank</a>.

-It was so nice to be around family again, we had such a good day and found some awesome new spots in London the Alec and Barb knew about from when they used to live here.
+It was so nice to be around family again, we had such a good day and found some awesome new spots in London that Alec and Barb knew about from when they used to live here.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-01-03-CouchmanLondon/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-01-03-CouchmanLondon/cover-min.JPG" class="image1">